 Careful choice of keys is another suggestion.
 By knowing the characteristics of your voice and where your “best” notes lie in your vocal range, you can choose keys that allow you to highlight your strengths.

-Through listening to great gospel singers and through developing one’s vocal technique, it is possible to achieve a gospel sound.
+Through listening to great gospel singers and developing one’s vocal technique, it is possible to achieve a gospel sound.
 However, we must be careful to develop range, evenness, and not confuse intense singing for loud singing.
 Thanks to our guest artist Monique Thomas.
 You can connect with Monique by visiting her music website.
 For information about voice lessons with Monique visit Vocal Arts Studio

 Musical Examples featured in this video